How Far Back Does a Criminal Background Check Go? Arrests, Charges

 How Far Back Does a Criminal Background Check Go for Arrests?

-The Seven Year Rule
+The Seven-Year Rule

-Many people have heard mention of both the 7-year rule and the 10- year rule.
+Many people have heard mention of both the 7-year rule and the 10-year rule.
 As mentioned, these laws only apply to a few states, however, a typical background check will only go back about 7 years and sometimes ten, depending on specific circumstances.

-This is not necessarily due to specific laws, instead, this is more of an industry standard among background check companies.
+This is not necessarily due to specific laws, instead, this is more of an industry standard among background screening companies.
 Regardless, many states do allow for criminal social security background checks to go back indefinitely.

 States that follow the seven-year rule with exceptions are:

-The list of 7 year states is rather short, but state laws that help protect those with criminal charges and help them find employment and felon-friendly apartments are becoming more and more common.
+The list of 7-year states is rather short, but state laws that help protect those with criminal charges and help them find employment and felon-friendly apartments are becoming more and more common.

 The practice of reporting an individual’s criminal history information from more than 10 years ago is exceedingly rare, despite its legality.
 This is more common in jobs in fields such as law enforcement, or jobs that deal with vulnerable groups.